 According to the Bible, God gave the Jews the Tanakh — which Christians call the Old Testament.
-The Tanakh is comprised of the Torah (the Pentateuch or the first five books of the Bible which give the law), the Nev'im (the prophets), and the Kethuvim (the writings).
-But the laws of the Torah are hard to understand and often not very specific.
-So Orthodox Jews believe God also gave Moses the Oral Law — a set of instructions that elaborate on the law.
-The Oral Law was compiled into written form called the Mishnah.
-In addition, rabbis and scholars added their own explanations — some accurate and some merely speculation; in fact, some contradict others.
+The Tanakh is composed of the Torah (the Pentateuch or the first five books of the Bible which give the law), the Nev'im (the prophets), and the Kethuvim (the writings).
+But the laws of the Torah can be hard to understand and often not very specific.
+In fact, the Old Testament contains passages that encourage explaining God’s Word (Deuteronomy 33:10; Nehemiah 8:7-8; 2 Chronicles 17:7-9).
+So Orthodox Jews believe God also gave Moses the Oral Law — a set of instructions that elaborate on the law—, and they compiled that into written form called the Mishnah.
+In addition, rabbis and scholars added their own explanations — some accurate, some merely speculation, and some contradictions.
 The extra explanations were compiled into the Gemara.
 These instructions in the Oral Law/Mishnah and the Gemara are in the form of short parables, or Midrashim.

 Midrash Halakhah